Submissions

 Letters to the Editor

 They will refer to original research articles, published in the Journal of the Argentinian Federation of Cardiology, and eventually to topics of general interest regarding public health and the cardiology community.
-They will have a maximum length of 1,000 words, will not include figures or tables, and will have a maximum of 5 bibliographic references.
+They will have a maximum length of 1,000 words and abstract up to 150 words.
+It will not include figures or tables, and will have a maximum of 5 bibliographic references.
 Letters to the editor can include a maximum of two (2) authors.

 The bibliography will be adapted to what is expressed in the section Sending articles, general considerations.